Overgrown Properties

 An individual's perception of an overgrown property can differ from person to person.

-Council cannot take action on a property that is untidy or unsightly.
-We can only action properties that present health or safety risks.
+The council cannot take action on untidy or unsightly properties.
+We can only take action on properties that present health or safety risks.

 Generally, an overgrown property has vegetation that is: